Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP

-In order to resolve these problems, in this paper, we propose Bellman EM algorithm (BEM) and Modified Bellman EM algorithm (MBEM) by introducing the forward and backward Bellman equations into EM.
-The backward Bellman equation corresponds to the traditional Bellman equation, which has been used for DEC-POMDP \cite{bernstein2005,bernstein2009,amato2010a,amato2010b}.
-In contrast, the forward Bellman equation is similar to that recently proposed in the offline reinforcement learning \cite{hallak2017consistent,gelada2019off,levine2020offline}, which has not yet been used for DEC-POMDP explicitly.
-In the offline reinforcement learning, the forward Bellman equation is used to correct the difference between the data-sampling policy and the policy to be evaluated.
-On the other hand, in DEC-POMDP, the forward Bellman equation is used to infer the environmental state.
+In this paper, we propose more efficient algorithms for DEC-POMDP than EM algorithm by introducing the forward and backward Bellman equations into it.
+The backward Bellman equation corresponds to the traditional Bellman equation, which has been used in previous studies \cite{Song2016,Kumar2016}.
+In contrast, the forward Bellman equation has not yet been used for the planning of DEC-POMDP explicitly.
+This equation is similar to that recently proposed in the offline reinforcement learning of MDP \cite{hallak2017consistent,gelada2019off,levine2020offline}.
+In the offline reinforcement learning of MDP, the forward Bellman equation is used to correct the difference between the data sampling policy and the policy to be evaluated.
+In the planning of DEC-POMDP, the forward Bellman equation plays the important role in inferring the environmental state.